UK Health Security Agency: Formation

-The Telegraph first leaked news of the plans for the new agency on 16 August 2020.
-They claimed that Public Health England was to be "scrapped" and replaced by a single body combining it with NHS Test and Trace, in response to the COVID-19 pandemic.
+The Telegraph first reported news of the plans for the new agency on 16 August 2020, writing that Public Health England was to be "scrapped" and replaced by a single body combining it with NHS Test and Trace, in response to the COVID-19 pandemic.
 A leaked memo to staff written by the head of Public Health England, Duncan Selbie, said that the aim of the new body was to boost expertise with "much needed new investment".
 Selbie apologised to staff that the news of the organisation's demise was briefed to The Telegraph before they were told.

 In February 2021, Harding said that the new body would not be "fully staffed and up and running" until October 2021.
+The Institute for Government said that the UKHSA faced financial uncertainty and big cuts in its first year, frustrating recruitment, even at board level.
+Staff turnover and a requirement to use a new accounting system contributed to a qualified audit opinion from the National Audit Office.
+It drew the conclusion that, when a public body is set up, the right premises, staff, budgets and systems are needed at the outset, when swift and successful delivery can be essential to earning public trust – even if resources will need to be scaled back later.

-On 24 March 2021, Hancock announced that the organisation would be formally established on 1 April 2021 under the new name of the UK Health Security Agency, with Dr Jenny Harries stepping down as England's Deputy Chief Medical Officer to become chief executive, and Ian Peters to be chair.
+On 24 March 2021, Hancock announced that the organisation would be formally established on 1 April 2021 under the new name of the UK Health Security Agency, with Jenny Harries stepping down as England's Deputy Chief Medical Officer to become chief executive, and Ian Peters to be chair.
 Hancock also confirmed that Harries would take over from Harding as lead of England's test, trace and isolate programme.
+Harries assumed these roles following a hand-over period which lasted until Harding departed on 7 May 2021.

+Leadership changes

+In January 2025, the Department of Health and Social Care announced that Harries would be stepping down as chief executive; at the same time Isabel Oliver, chief scientific officer, transferred to the role of Chief Medical Officer for Wales.
+The announcement followed wide-scale changes in the leadership of the department (including the permanent secretary and non-executive directors), NHS England, and the Care Quality Commission under the Starmer administration.